Prosecuting an Israel Patent Application and Beyond

 Five months after the initial deadline, a Notice Prior to Refusal will issue, setting a one month time limit for filing a response to the Office Action and payment of extension fees.
 If this is not done, the application will be refused.

-In practice, if the applicant is uncertain as to how many months of extensions, or if less than the full six month period of extensions is required, we recommend filing a request for an extension at the time of filing the response to the Notice Prior to Examination or Office Action.
-If the full six month period is to be requested, we recommend that this be filed in advance, so as to avoid issuance of a Notice Prior to Refusal.
+In practice, if the applicant is uncertain as to how many months of extensions, or if less than the full period of extensions is required, we recommend filing a request for an extension at the time of filing the response to the Notice Prior to Examination or Office Action.
+If the full period is to be requested, we recommend that this be filed in advance, so as to avoid issuance of a Notice Prior to Refusal.

 (iii) Suspension of Examination.
 After submission of a response to the Notice Prior to Examination, but prior to the issuance of a first substantive Official Action, a suspension of examination may be requested for good cause.
 Typically, this will be done in order to suspend examination until the grant of a parallel patent to enable a modified examination request.
 A request for suspension must be accompanied by a reasoned statement explaining the reason for the request for suspension.
 If the request is approved, the applicant will be informed and the extension will be granted upon subsequent payment of monthly fees.
 It is recommended that a request for suspension be filed at the time of responding to the Notice Prior to Examination, if the applicant is interested in requesting a suspension.